zachpartin/Christmas-List/README.md

+## SWOT Analysis
-10. SWOT Analysis: I feel fairly confident with react, my biggest concern is with having different components display specific data rather than having one display all of it as most of the homeworks have done.
+I feel fairly confident with react, my biggest concern is with having different components display specific data rather than having one display all of it as most of the homeworks have done.
 Seems that it shouldn't be too too difficult with airtable though since you can call specific tables which I think should make it fairly simple.